Hedden Family Recipes

 - In a large pot, combine lentils, 6 cups of water, cinnamon stick, bay leave, garlic cloves, ginger slices, and turmeric.
 Bring to a boil.
 Cover, lower heat, and simmer 30-45 minutes.

 - Just before serving, heat vegetable oil in a small skillet over medium heat.
 When oil is hot, add cumin seeds, hing, and curry leaves.
-When the cumin seeds darken, remove oil mixture from heat.
+When the cumin seeds darken, remove oil mixture from heat or, if using mushrooms, add them now and and sauté them until they are soft.
 Stir lentils so that there is no free water on the surface.
 Hold hot oil mixture over pot of lentils, avert face from pot, and pour into pot.
 Stir oil mixture into lentils.